-The first of the 7 stages of grief, shock and denial, is typically when emotions are most profound.
-The fact that you have experienced a loss may be evident, but you may still have underlying feelings of shock, disbelief, or panic as you try dealing with the situation.
+The first of the 7 stages of grief, shock, and denial, is typically when emotions are most profound.
+The fact that you have experienced a loss may be evident, but you may still have underlying feelings of shock, disbelief, or panic as you try to deal with the situation.

 During this stage, many people experience physical symptoms such as nausea or vomiting, difficulty sleeping, decreased appetite, or heart palpitations.
 As these physical symptoms lessen over time, feeling emotionally "numb" is also common.
 Some people may describe this stage as feeling as if they are watching someone else's life on a movie screen or as if they are detached from the reality of what has happened, seeing things differently than before.

 Pain And Guilt

 Once your shock starts to fade, you may begin to notice the pain of the loss.
 The pain may feel physical as well as emotional.
 You may start to feel guilty about something you could or should have done for the person (even if it's irrational).

 During this stage, it is normal to seek reason and wonder if you could have done something that would have prevented the loss or feel remorse for not being able to make peace with a loved one or maintain a healthy relationship.
 Although these feelings can seem overwhelming, they are natural emotions related to grief and part of the grief model.
 It's crucial to acknowledge these emotions and seek support, such as counseling, to help you cope with the complexity of prolonged grief or prolonged grief disorder.

 Anger And Bargaining